Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 \section{Sinhala NLP resources}

 In this section we generally follow the structure shown in Figure~\ref{fig:nlpLayers} for sectioning.
 However, in addition to that, we also discuss topics such as available corpora, other data sets, dictionaries, and WordNets.
 We focus on NLP tools and research rather than the mechanics of language script handling~\cite{samaranayake1989standard,samaranayake2003introduction,dias2004development,dias2005challenges,weerasinghe2006sinhala,sandeva2009design}.
 One of the earliest attempts on Sinhala NLP was done by~\citet{herath1991machine}.
 However, progress on that project has been minimal due to the limitations of their time.
 The later work by~\citet{nandasara2009past} has not caught much of the advances done up to the time of its publication.
 Given that it was a decade old by the time the first edition of this survey was compiled, we observe the existence of many new discoveries in Sinhala NLP which have not been taken into account by it.
 A review on some challenges and opportunities of using Sinhala in computer science was done by~\citet{nandasara2016bridging}.
-At this point, it is worthy to note that the largest number of studies in Sinhala NLP has been on optical character recognition (OCR) rather than on higher levels of the hierarchy shown in Figure~\ref{fig:nlpLayers}.
-On the other hand, the most prolific single project of Sinhala NLP we have observed so far is an attempt to create an end-to-end Sinhala-to-English translator~\cite{hettige2006morphological,hettige2006parser,hettige2006first,hettige2007developing,hettige2007transliteration,hettige2007using,hettige2008web,hettige2008web1,hettige2009theoretical,hettige2010evaluation,hettige2010varanageema,hettige2011computational,hettige2013selected,hettige2012multi,hettige2013masmt,hettige2014sinhala,hettige2016multi,hettige2017phrase}.
-Tamil, the other official language of Sri Lanka is also a resource poor language.
-However, due to the existence of larger populations of Tamil speakers worldwide, including but not limited to economic powerhouses such as India, there are more research and tools available for Tamil NLP tasks~\cite{Wijeratne2019Natural}.
-Therefore, it is rational to notice that Sinhala and Tamil NLP endeavours can help each other.
-Especially, given the above fact, that these are official languages of Sri Lanka, results in the generation of parallel data sets in the form of official government documents and local news items.
-A number of researchers make use of this opportunity.
-We shall be discussing those applications in this paper as well.
-Further, there have been some fringe implementations, which bridge Sinhala with other languages such as Japanese~\cite{herath1994practical,herath1993generation,herath1996bunsetsu,thelijjagoda2004japanese,kanduboda2011role}.
+At this point, it is worth noting that the largest number of studies in Sinhala NLP has been on optical character recognition (OCR) rather than on higher levels of the hierarchy shown in Figure~\ref{fig:nlpLayers}.
+On the other hand, the most prolific single project of Sinhala NLP we have observed so far is an attempt to create an end-to-end Sinhala-to-English translator~\cite{hettige2006morphological,hettige2006parser,hettige2006first,hettige2007developing,hettige2007transliteration,hettige2007using,hettige2008web,hettige2008web1,hettige2009theoretical,hettige2010evaluation,hettige2010varanageema,hettige2011computational,hettige2013selected,hettige2012multi,hettige2013masmt,hettige2014sinhala,hettige2016multi,hettige2017phrase,hettige2021masmt4}.
+The \textit{sinling}\footURL{https://github.com/ysenarath/sinling/} on GitHub contains a collection of tools for handling Sinhala NLP including a Tokenizer, Stemmer, PoS Tagger, Morphological joiner, and a Morphological splitter.
+The package is available for Python via \textit{pypi}.